sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 ### Architecture

+#### Naming

 Sikt Design System acronym `sds` is used as prefix for packages, classes and so on.
+Sikt scope `@sikt` is used on packages to link them to our organization.

 #### Monorepo